pawarbhushan08/NoteTakingKMP/README.md

 1. **Clone the repository:** bash git clone https://github.com/pawarbhushan08/NoteTakingKMP.git
 2. **Open the project in Android Studio:**
   - Launch Android Studio.
-  - Select "Open an existing Android Studio project."- Navigate to the cloned repository and select the project folder.
+  - Select "Open an existing Android Studio project."- Navigate to the cloned repository and select the composeApp folder.

 3. **Build and run the app:**
   - Connect your Android device or start an emulator.